foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

     tar -vzxf mobilenet_v2_1.0_224.tgz
 ```

 4. `cd synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/inference`
 Open `inference_metawarenn.cpp` and replace the path in line no. 13 with the downloaded MobileNet v2 TFlite model path

-5. To Load MetaWareNN Executable Graph in Shared Memory[Default flow]
+5. To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
    1. Update the "synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the Executable network binary in line no: 826
    2. Update the "synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of Executable network binary in line no: 51

    To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update the "synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/model_builder.cc" file as follows:
       i.
 Set the path to synopsys-tensorflow in line no: 206 & 223
    2. Update the "synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/model_builder.h" file as follows:
       i.
 Set the INVOKE_NNAC macro to 1 in line no: 17
    3. Update the "synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file as follows:
       i.
 Set the $EV_CNNMODELS_HOME path in line no: 3
       ii.
-Set the absolute path for ARC/cnn_tools/setup.sh file in line no: 4
+Set the absolute path for ARC/setup.sh file in line no: 4
       iii.
 Update the path to sysnopsys-tensorflow with MWNN support in line no: 9 and line no: 20
       iv.
 Update the path to evgencnn executable in line no: 10
       v.
 Update the Imagenet images path in line no: 18
+      vi.
+Update evgencnn to evgencnn.pyc if using the release (not development) version of ARC/cnn_tools in line no: 22
    [Note] : Generated EV Binary file for MetaWareNN SubGraph will store in evgencnn/scripts folder.

 6. Build MetaWareNN dependent libraries
     * Download protobuf library version 3.11.3 from the egnyte link https://multicorewareinc.egnyte.com/dl/FjljPlgjlI
     * Unzip and move the "libprotobuf.so" to "/path/to/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/"
     * Required Protobuf Version - 3.11.3, Check with the following command,
       $ protoc --version
     * Install Protobuf version 3.11.3 with below set of commands
     ```
         wget https://github.com/protocolbuffers/protobuf/releases/download/v3.11.3/protobuf-all-3.11.3.tar.gz
         tar -xf protobuf-all-3.11.3.tar.gz